mjpernot/elastic-lib/README.md

   * ElasticSearchDump => Class which is a representation of ElasticSearch database dump.
 An ElasticSearchDump object is used as proxy to implement a database dump of an ElasticSearch database/cluster.
   * ElasticSearchRepo => Class which is a representation of ElasticSearchRepo repositories.
 An ElasticSearchRepo object is used as proxy to implement respositories within an Elasticsearch cluster.
   * ElasticSearchStatus => Class which is a representation of an Elasticsearch cluster status which contains attributes to show the general health of the Elasticsearch cluster.
 An ElasticSearchStatus is used as a proxy to implement connecting to an Elasticsearch database cluster and executing status commands.
-  * (Deprecated)  Elastic => Class which is a representation of an Elasticsearch database node.
-An Elastic object is used as proxy to implement the connecting to an execute commands in an Elasticsearch database node.

 ### Program: elastic_lib.py
 ##### Description: Library of function calls for a Elasticsearch database/cluster system.